GasalBanglia/cbb-utilities/README.md

 The web app can be accessed in a browser by visiting its URL: https://cbb-utilities.vercel.app/

 ## Current Utilities
-<li>Center-Squaring -- Takes an input image of an object, pads the smaller dimension to create a new square image, finds the contours of its outline, and centers it inside the new square frame.</li>
+<li>Center-Squaring -- Takes an input image of an object, pads the smaller dimension to create a new square image, finds the contours of its outline, and centers it inside the new square frame.
+Utilizes image processing functions from the <b>openCV</b> javascript library.</li>

 ## Utilities in Development
 <li>Background removal -- Using an Amazon Lambda function, utilizes a deep convolutional neural network to remove the background from the image before cropping, squaring, and centering.</li>